vrushabhd/Logo-App/README.md

 ## Usage

-This project demonstrates a basic Flutter application structure with a focus on displaying and animating a logo.
+This project demonstrates a basic Flutter application structure with a focus on displaying  a user profile and product ratings.
 You can use this project as a starting point for your own Flutter projects or as a reference for learning Flutter animations and UI design.

 Feel free to explore the code in the `lib` directory and modify it according to your needs.